tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

 And this is the point where the power of matrices becomes evident!
-Depending on the values you subsitute for `a`, `b`, `c`, and `d`, the result will be a either scale, reflect, squeeze, rotate, or shear operation.
-Take note of how a matrix multiplication is performed:
+Depending on the values you substitute for `a`, `b`, `c`, and `d`, the result will be either a scale, reflect, squeeze, rotate, or shear operation.
+Take a moment to study how a matrix multiplication is performed:

 <math>
   <mfenced open = "[" close="]">